 Nunez hits 3-run HR, Red Sox top Orioles 7-3 for 11-2 start

-Rafael Devers went 3 for 5 and scored twice for the Red Sox, who are 11-2 for the first time since 1918.
+Rafael Devers went 3 for 5 and scored twice for the Red Sox.
 J.D.
-Martinez had a pair of hits and drove in a run with a sacrifice fly during Boston’s four-run first inning, which put the Red Sox in command on the way to their 11th victory in 12 games.
+Martinez had a pair of hits and drove in a run with a sacrifice fly during a four-run first inning, which put Boston in command on the way to its 11th victory in 12 games.

-The Red Sox had already matched their best start over 12 games with a 6-3 win over the Yankees on Thursday night.
-With this victory, Boston reached 11-2 for just the second time in franchise history, matching the start of 1918 World Series championship team.
+The Red Sox had already matched their best 12-game start with a 6-3 win over the Yankees on Thursday night.
+With this victory, Boston reached 11-2 to equal the 1918 club that went on to win the World Series.

 Adam Jones hit a sacrifice fly in the first and Manny Machado had a two-run double in the seventh.
 Chris Tillman (0-3) struggled through the first two-plus innings for Baltimore, which lost for the third time in four games.